 A supranational issuer is considered a sustainable investment if its mission makes a positive contribution to the economic and social development of regions and countries and if it has not committed any major systematic breach of the Principles of the UN Global Compact, according to Candriam's Norms-based Analysis.

 Please note that these definitions of sustainable Sovereign and Supranational issuers may evolve in response to further regulatory clarifications.

-5.2.
-Proportion of the investments of the financial product used to meet the environmental or social characteristics
+5.2 Proportion of the investments of the financial product with a sustainable investment objective